utkukartal/pdf-chat/README.md

 - **POST** `/token/` returns login token if user is authenticated via email and password.
 - **POST** `/register/` register the user if given information is valid.
 ### Chat Room
-- **POST** `/add-room/` after authenticating the user it creates a Chat Room with file uploaded
+- **POST** `/add-room/` after authenticating the user it creates a Chat Room with the file user uploaded
 - **DELETE** `/delete-room/{room_id}/` deletes the Room if its owner is trying to delete it
 - **GET** `/get-chat-rooms/` get Rooms connected to authenticated user
 ### Conversation
 - **GET** `/get-conversation/{room_id}/` get Room's already existing conversation, if there is any
-- **POST** `/make-conversation/` either continues or start the conversation
+- **POST** `/make-conversation/` either continues or starts the conversation

 ## Some Visuals
 Below we can see the list of a users Chat Rooms.
 Its possible to view the PDF files, enter the Rooms or delete them.
 ![chat_rooms](https://github.com/user-attachments/assets/fd087f45-1495-4570-9a0f-3e8d11c6a5ba)
-In another example we can see the conversation about Dinosaur centered PDF file.
+In another example we can see the conversation about a Dinosaur centered PDF document.
 ![room](https://github.com/user-attachments/assets/3036030f-45b9-449a-aab8-32c2ffbc5b5c)